hudsondan/tcr-scapes/README.md

 ## Acknowledgements

-Many of the model implementations in this framework have been adapted from https://github.com/svalkiers/clusTCR
+Many of the model implementations in this framework have been adapted from https://github.com/svalkiers/clusTCR.
+The package also makes of a C++ implementation of tcrdist from https://github.com/phbradley/conga.

 ## Help

-For issues with installation or running the package, please raise an issue on GitHub at https://github.com/hudsondan/ClustOx.git
+For feedback on model functionality, issues with installation or running the package, please raise an issue on GitHub at https://github.com/hudsondan/ClustOx.git
 For anything else, please contact dan.hudson@dtc.ox.ac.uk